 Guide Templates let you build a Guide structure once and reuse it across every client.
-Instead of rebuilding the same pages and components from scratch each time, you create a template with the layout you want, and then every new client can start from that structure.
-You manage all of your templates in one place: the Guide Templates tab inside the Overview Editor.
+Instead of rebuilding the same pages and components from scratch each time, you create a template with the layout you want, and every new client can start from that structure.
+You manage all of your guide templates in one place: the Guides tab on the Templates page.

 Where to Find Your Templates

-1. Click your profile icon in the top-right corner of any page
+Click your profile icon in the top-right corner of any page.

-3. You'll land on the Guide Templates tab — this is where all your templates live
+You'll land on the Guides tab — this is where all your guide templates live.

 Creating a New Template

-1. From the Guide Templates tab, click New Template in the top-right corner
+From the Guides tab, click New Template in the top-right corner.

-3. You'll land in the template editor, which has a Components sidebar on the left
+Name your template (e.g., "Annual Review," "New Client Onboarding," "Mid-Year Check-In") and you'll land in the template editor, which has a Components sidebar on the left.

-From here, drag components into your template layout to build the structure you want.
+Start blank opens an empty editor.
+From there, drag components into your layout to build the structure you want.
 Components include things like goals summaries, account tables, charts, text blocks, changes to be made, and more.
 Arrange them in the order that makes sense for your deliverable.

 Editing an Existing Template